Patrick W.

 As left-shifting is exponentiation, we have:

-So now we have the equation for the fractional part \(\{\log_{2}x\}\) in terms of the barrel shifter output \(B_o\), which is the equation that the LUT implements:
+This gives us the equation for the fractional part {log2x} in terms of the barrel shifter output Bo, which is the equation that the LUT implements: